About 6 million people in the U.S. seek medical care each year for shoulder problems.

 Trigger Point Treament

-The good news is that nearly all muscles attributed to shoulder immobility can be treated with the Side Shoulder BFST Wrap®.
+The good news is that nearly all muscles attributed to shoulder immobility can be treated with the Shoulder TShellz Wrap.
 This is exactly what you need to start the process of eliminating your trigger points.
 I posted a quick summary of Benefits attributed to Electromagnetic Therapy on the front page of this website, but knowing how absolutely important it is when related to trigger point treatments, I'm posting it again below:

 Benefits attributed to Electromagnetic Energy (the energy used in T_bWS:

 A Summary from Chapter 9 of "Therapeutic Heat and Cold", 4th edition. (amazon.com link) Ed.
 Justus F. Lehmann, M.D., Williams, and Wilkin.

 Generally it is accepted that heat on soft tissue (muscles, tendons, ligaments) provides the following desirable therapeutic effects: